logjuicer/logjuicer/README.rst

 * Add tarball traversal in utils.files_iterator
 * Improve tokenization tests
 * Discard files that are 100% anomalous
-* Run test in paralelle
+* Run logreduce-test in paralelle
+* Use model bin to group line per size, e.g. <8 tokens, 8~32 tokens, >32 tokens

 Other ideas: